KwanLab/Autometa/README.md

 ### Running with Docker

-As an alternative to doing all the above manually, we have provided a Dockerfile with which to make an Autometa Docker image.
-This will automate the installation of all dependencies.
-To build the image:
+As an alternative to doing all the above manually, we have provided an Autometa Docker image.
+First install [Docker](https://www.docker.com), then run the following commands:

 ```
 git clone https://bitbucket.org/jason_c_kwan/autometa
-cd autometa
-docker build -t "autometa:run" .
+docker pull jasonkwan/autometa:latest
 ```

 This will download a load of stuff and set up the image for you on your system (~3.5 GB).
-NOTE: the one thing you need to do before this is install [Docker](https://www.docker.com) on your system.

-After you have built the Docker image, you can run the Docker versions of the following scripts using the same command line arguments shown under "Usage".
+You will now be able to run the Docker versions of the following scripts using the same command line arguments shown under "Usage".

 Normal script                | Docker version
 -----------------------------|---------------------------------